pymc-devs/pymc-resources/Bayes_Rules/README.md

-# Bayes Rules! with Python and PyMC3/4
+# Bayes Rules! with Python and PyMC

-[PyMC3/4? port of the book "Bayes Rules!
+[PyMC port of the book "Bayes Rules!
 An Introduction to Applied Bayesian Modeling" by Bayes Rules!
 An Introduction to Applied Bayesian Modeling
 Alicia A. Johnson, Miles Q. Ott, Mine Dogucu](https://www.bayesrulesbook.com/index.html)

 In this repository we port [the book's original code in R and Stan](https://www.bayesrulesbook.com/index.html) to Python and PyMC3.
-We attempt to reproduce the examples as faithfully as possible while expressing them in a _Pythonic_ and _PyMC3onic_ way.
+We attempt to reproduce the examples as faithfully as possible while expressing them in a _Pythonic_ and _PyMConic_ way.

 ## Contributing